Feliponso/Responsive-E-Commerce/README.md

 # Responsive-E-Commerce

 ## An E-Commerce demo site using HTML, CSS and JS.

-### You can check the site and a snapshot of my workspace by clicking at this link (login with GitHub):
+### You can check the site and a snapshot of my workspace by clicking at this link (alt + m to maximize):
   ### https://gitpod.io/#snapshot/ec606c0b-333c-4516-a5b6-e4d57ee2600f